shoreagents/shoreagents-ai-monorepo/GUNTING-PROGRESS-90-PERCENT.md

 ---

-## 🔥 WHAT'S WORKING NOW:
+## ≡ƒöÑ WHAT'S WORKING NOW:

-✅ All backend APIs (8 endpoints)
+Γ£à All backend APIs (8 endpoints)
-✅ Database schema with Prisma generated
+Γ£à Database schema with Prisma generated
-✅ Admin hire workflow
+Γ£à Admin hire workflow
-✅ Staff signup auto-fill
+Γ£à Staff signup auto-fill
-✅ Contract signing flow
+Γ£à Contract signing flow
-✅ Contract template generator
+Γ£à Contract template generator
-✅ Welcome form
+Γ£à Welcome form
-✅ Onboarding Step 1 (Personal Info)
+Γ£à Onboarding Step 1 (Personal Info)
-✅ Onboarding Step 2 (Resume) - JUST ADDED!
+Γ£à Onboarding Step 2 (Resume) - JUST ADDED!
-✅ Onboarding Step 3 (Gov IDs)
+Γ£à Onboarding Step 3 (Gov IDs)
-✅ All handler functions ready
+Γ£à All handler functions ready

 ---

-## 💪 ALMOST THERE!
+## ≡ƒÆ¬ ALMOST THERE!

 **Just 3 more UI sections to copy/paste and we're 100% DONE!**

 All the complex logic is complete.
 The remaining work is pure UI components using the EXACT same pattern as Step 2 (Resume).

-**Your system is 90% production-ready!** 🚀🔥
+**Your system is 90% production-ready!** ≡ƒÜÇ≡ƒöÑ